annpocoyo/Folder-Locker/README.md

 That's All.
 ## How to Update
 ### Update the Folder Locker Automatically
+Step 1: Unlock the Folder

-Step 1: Run the Folder Locker
+Step 2: Run the Folder Locker

-Step 2: Type 5
+Step 3: Type 5

-Step 3: Press Enter and it Will Update
+Step 4: Press Enter and it Will Update

 That's All.
 ### Update the Folder Locker Manually